A more secure and convenient alternative to passwords.

 - A keypair for my PayPal account accessed from my laptop.

-- and so on…
+- And so on.

-Once again, all of this is managed behind the scenes for you; it’s nothing you need to keep track of yourself.
+Once again, all of this is managed behind the scenes for you; there’s nothing you need to keep track of yourself.
 The service keeps track of all the public keys associated with your account, and each device holds the private keys for the accounts that have been set up on that device.3

 Passkey setup